Ahmed-hussien90/Simple-E-Commerce-App/README.md

 # Simple-E-Commerce-App
-simple e-commerce android app with java & kotlin using firebase realtime db and storage db
+simple e-commerce android app with java using firebase realtime db and storage db